sbg/Mitty/Readme.md

 ## Variant calling accuracy, parametrized by variant size

 We can use a set of tools developed by the GA4GH consortium to compare a VCF produced by a pipeline with a truth VCF.
-This comparison is presented as another VCF annotated with information about each call - whether it is a TP, FN, FP or GT call. `pr-by-size` is a program that summarizes the data in such an evaluation VCF in terms of variant size.
+One of the outputs of the comparator tools is a VCF (called an evaluation VCF) where each call is annotated with by whether it is a TP, FN, FP or GT error.

+`variant-call-analysis` is a program that summarizes the data in such an evaluation VCF in terms of variant size.

 ```
-mitty -v4 debug pr-by-size \
+mitty -v4 debug variant-call-analysis process \
-  evcf.in.vcf.gz \
+  eval.vcf.gz \
-  out.csv \
+  caller.analysis.csv \
-  --title "Demo P/R plot parametrized by variant size" \
-  --region-label "HG002_GIAB" \  # full name of high confidence region if desired
-  --max-size 50 \
+  --max-size 200 \
+  --fig-file demo.png \
-  --plot-bin-size 5 \
+  --plot-bin-size 10  \
-  --fig-file pr.size.pdf
+  --title 'Example'
 ```

-This invocation will process `evcf.in.vcf.gz`, write the results as a comma separated file (`out.csv`) and also plot them in `pr.size.pdf`.
-The program will check variants from 50bp deletions to 50bp insertions, putting them into 5bp size bins.
-SNPs are always counted and placed in their own spearate bin.
-Since we have supplied a region-label, only variants scored in that region will be processed.
+This invocation will process `evcf.vcf.gz`, write the results as a comma separated file (`caller.analysis.csv`) and also plot them in `demo.png`.

 ![P/R plots](docs/images/caller-report-example.png?raw=true "P/R plots")